jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Topic 9 - Co-ordination, Scheduling and resource management.md

 ### Google, Azure
 There are a number of cloud-based platforms, such as [Microsoft Azure](https://azure.microsoft.com/en-us/) and [Google Cloud](https://cloud.google.com/), that offer Infrastructure or Platform-as-a-Service (I/Paas) functionality.

+These platforms can also provide elastic on-demand services using a utility model on top of a virtualisation platform, and also allow the renting of virtual servers for remote login.

+### Amazon Web Services (AWS)
+   [AWS](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/elb-ng.pdf) is a cloud service provider that offers Cloud Computing, Storage and Load Bala